Anu Sithara

 Anu Sithara is an Indian actress who appears predominantly in Malayalam films.
-She has also appeared in some Tamil Films.
+She has also appeared in some Tamil films.
 She made her debut in 2013 as a child artist Pottas Bomb in 2013.
 Anu is also a trained Bharatanatyam dancer and well known for her stage shows.

 Personal life

 Anu was born on 21 August 1995 to Renuka and Abdul Salam.
 She has one sibling, Anu Sonora.
-Sithara did her schooling at SKJM Higher Secondary School in Kalpetta and later graduated from WMO Arts and Science College with a degree in B.Com.
+Sithara did her schooling at SKMJ Higher Secondary School in Kalpetta and later graduated from WMO Arts and Science College with a degree in B.Com.
 She was always active in her dancing classes and has won many prizes henceforth.
-She learned classical dance from Kerela Kalamandalam.
+She learned classical dance from Kerala Kalamandalam.
 She married her boyfriend Vishnu Prasad in 2015.

 Career

 Early career (2013–2016)

-Sithara stepped into her acting life in 2013.
-She made her first debut in Malayalam Cinema with the movie Pottas Bomb.
-In 2013, She made her first debut in Malayalam Cinema with the movie Pottas Bomb.
+Sithara stepped into acting in 2013.
+She made her debut in Malayalam Cinema with the movie Pottas Bomb.
 Later, she played a minor role in the super-hit film Oru Indian Pranayakadha.
 In 2015, she appeared in a cameo role in Sachy's film Anarkali as Athira.
 Since then she has acted the movies such as Happy Wedding, Campus Diary, and Marupadi.